Adrydevmateo/nvim/README.md

 - **Simplicity**: Easy to understand and maintain
 - **Portability**: Works on any system with Neovim

 The built-in Neovim features are powerful enough for most text editing tasks, and this configuration maximizes their potential.
+Lazy.nvim is included for future extensibility while maintaining the performance-first approach.

 ## License